cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     };
 };

-// Warning: (ae-missing-release-tag) "destroy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function destroy(): void;

-// Warning: (ae-missing-release-tag) "destroy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function destroy_2(): void;

-// Warning: (ae-missing-release-tag) "destroy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function destroy_3(): void;

-// Warning: (ae-missing-release-tag) "destroySynchronizerById" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function destroySynchronizerById(synchronizerId: string): void;

-// Warning: (ae-missing-release-tag) "destroyToolGroupByToolGroupUID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function destroyToolGroupByToolGroupUID(toolGroupUID: string): void;

-// Warning: (ae-missing-release-tag) "draw" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function draw(element: HTMLElement, fn: (svgDrawingElement: any) => any): void;

-// Warning: (ae-missing-release-tag) "drawCircle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function drawCircle(svgDrawingHelper: any, toolName: string, annotationUID: string, circleUID: string, center: Types_2.Point2, radius: number, options?: {}): void;

-// Warning: (ae-missing-release-tag) "drawEllipse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function drawEllipse(svgDrawingHelper: any, toolName: string, annotationUID: string, ellipseUID: string, corner1: Types_2.Point2, corner2: Types_2.Point2, options?: {}): void;

-// Warning: (ae-missing-release-tag) "drawHandles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function drawHandles(svgDrawingHelper: any, toolName: string, annotationUID: string, handleGroupUID: string, handlePoints: Array<Types_2.Point2>, options?: {}): void;